Geodesic Models with Convexity Shape Prior: Applications to Active Contours

-In this section, we incorporate the proposed geodesic models with convexity shape prior into the region-based Randers geodesic model~\cite{chen2019eikonal}, such that the image segmentation can preserve the advantages of user annotations, curvature regularization and convexity shape constraint.
+In this section, we incorporate the convexity-constrained geodesic models into the region-based Randers geodesic model~\cite{chen2019region}, such that the image segmentation can preserve the advantages of user annotations, curvature regularization and convexity shape prior.

 Using a curve evolution scheme, the goal is to generate a sequence of closed geodesic paths $\{\cG_j\}_{j\geq 0}$, each of which lies at the space $\bM$ and solves the problem~\eqref{eq_optim} and is such that the physical projection $\sC_j$ is a simple closed and convex planar curve, obeying $\sC_j(\varrho)\in U_j,\forall \varrho\in [0,1]$.
 In this way, the search space $U_j$ at the $j$-th iteration is used to find the solution to the problem~\eqref{eq_ConVec}, in order to update the velocity $\psi_j$ through Eq.~\eqref{eq_Velocity}.
-Moreover, as in the region-based geodesic model~\cite{chen2019eikonal}, we choose the search space $U_j$ as a tubular neighbourhood of $\sC_{j-1}$.
+Moreover, as in the region-based geodesic model~\cite{chen2019region}, we choose the search space $U_j$ as a tubular neighbourhood of $\sC_{j-1}$.

-Recall that the initialization for the proposed geodesic models requires a point $z\in R$ with $R\subset\Omega$ being the target region, and an orientation-lifted point $\fp=(p,\theta_p)\in\bM$ such that $p\in\partial{R}$, as described in Section~\ref{subsec_ExtendCG}.
+Recall that the initialization for the proposed convexity-constrained geodesic models requires a point $z\in R$ with $R\subset\Omega$ being the target region, and a point $\fp=(p,\theta_p)\in\bM$ such that $p\in\partial{R}$, as described in Section~\ref{subsec_ExtendCG}.
 In addition to these points, we take into account two types of interaction ways for building the sequence $\{\cG_j\}_{j\geq 0}$, in order to accommodate complicated situations.
+Note that the numerical scheme for computing each orientation-lifted geodesic path $\cG_j$ is presented in Section~\ref{sec_HFM}.

 \emph{Building the initial curves}.
 The initial curve $\cG_0=(\sC_0,\eta_0)$ should obey that (i) $\cG_0(0)=\fp$, and (ii) the physical projection $\sC_0$ is simple closed and convex.
 In order to simplify the initialization process of the proposed segmentation method, we construct the initial curve $\cG_0$ as a closed minimal path by solving the problem~\eqref{eq_optim}, subject to the user-provided annotations discussed above.